Supreme Court of the United States: Court demographics

-The court currently has five male and four female justices.
+The court has five male and four female justices.
 Among the nine justices, there are two African American justices (Justices Thomas and Jackson) and one Hispanic justice (Justice Sotomayor).
 One of the justices was born to at least one immigrant parent: Justice Alito's father was born in Italy.

 At least six justices are Roman Catholics, one is Jewish, and one is Protestant.
 It is unclear whether Neil Gorsuch considers himself a Catholic or an Episcopalian.
 Historically, most justices have been Protestants, including 36 Episcopalians, 19 Presbyterians, 10 Unitarians, 5 Methodists, and 3 Baptists.
 The first Catholic justice was Roger Taney in 1836, and 1916 saw the appointment of the first Jewish justice, Louis Brandeis.
 In recent years the historical situation has reversed, as most recent justices have been either Catholic or Jewish.

 Three justices are from the state of New York, two are from Washington, D.C., and one each is from New Jersey, Georgia, Colorado, and Louisiana.
-Eight of the current justices received their law degree from an Ivy League law school: Neil Gorsuch, Ketanji Brown Jackson, Elena Kagan and John Roberts from Harvard; plus Samuel Alito, Brett Kavanaugh, Sonia Sotomayor and Clarence Thomas from Yale.
-Only Amy Coney Barrett did not; she received her law degree at Notre Dame.
+Eight of the justices received their Juris Doctor from an Ivy League law school: Neil Gorsuch, Ketanji Brown Jackson, Elena Kagan and John Roberts from Harvard; plus Samuel Alito, Brett Kavanaugh, Sonia Sotomayor and Clarence Thomas from Yale.
+Only Amy Coney Barrett did not; she received her Juris Doctor at Notre Dame.

-Previous positions or offices, judicial or federal government, held by the current justices prior to joining the court include:
+Previous positions or offices, judicial or federal government, prior to joining the court (by order of seniority following the Chief Justice) include:

 For much of the court's history, every justice was a man of Northwestern European descent, and almost always Protestant.
 Diversity concerns focused on geography, to represent all regions of the country, rather than religious, ethnic, or gender diversity.
 Racial, ethnic, and gender diversity in the court increased in the late 20th century.
 Thurgood Marshall became the first African-American justice in 1967.
 Sandra Day O'Connor became the first female justice in 1981.
 In 1986, Antonin Scalia became the first Italian-American justice.
 Marshall was succeeded by African-American Clarence Thomas in 1991.
 O'Connor was joined by Ruth Bader Ginsburg, the first Jewish woman on the Court, in 1993.
-After O'Connor's retirement Ginsburg was joined in 2009 by Sonia Sotomayor, the first Hispanic and Latina justice, and in 2010 by Elena Kagan.
+After O'Connor's retirement, Ginsburg was joined in 2009 by Sonia Sotomayor, the first Hispanic and Latina justice, and in 2010 by Elena Kagan.
 After Ginsburg's death on September 18, 2020, Amy Coney Barrett was confirmed as the fifth woman in the court's history on October 26, 2020.
 Ketanji Brown Jackson is the sixth woman and first African-American woman on the court.

-There have been six foreign-born justices in the court's history: James Wilson (1789–1798), born in Caskardy, Scotland; James Iredell (1790–1799), born in Lewes, England; William Paterson (1793–1806), born in County Antrim, Ireland; David Brewer (1889–1910), born to American missionaries in Smyrna, Ottoman Empire (now Izmir, Turkey); George Sutherland (1922–1939), born in Buckinghamshire, England; and Felix Frankfurter (1939–1962), born in Vienna, Austria-Hungary (now in Austria).
+There have been six foreign-born justices in the court's history: James Wilson (1789–1798), born in Caskardy, Scotland; James Iredell (1790–1799), born in Lewes, England; William Paterson (1793–1806), born in County Antrim, Ireland; David Brewer (1889–1910), born to American missionaries in Smyrna, Ottoman Empire (now İzmir, Turkey); George Sutherland (1922–1939), born in Buckinghamshire, England; and Felix Frankfurter (1939–1962), born in Vienna, Austria-Hungary (later Austria).